hartwigmedical/actin/trial/README.md

     - A child of a cohort that is explicitly referenced in the `cohort_definition`

 An example CTC config database can be found [here](src/test/resources/ctc_config)

+### NKI trial database ###

+The NKI also provides us with updates on trial and cohort status .
+Their database is delivered in a json file `trial_status.json`, and otherwise behaves identically to the CTC database.

+Given that, with the NKI json itself, the `nki_config_directory` is expected to contain the same three additional files as above.

+The additional checks described above for the CTC database are also performed on the NKI database.

 ### Configuration of trials in the trial database